nhayward/book-light-editorial/pages/05.resources/04.articles/little-women-dual-timelines/item.md

 ---
-title: 'Little Women - Dual Timelines'
+title: 'little Women - Dual Timelines'
 metadata:
     description: 'Two book editors binge watch movies in search of storytelling gems - on this episode they discuss dual timelines as seen in the movie, Little Women.'
 taxonomy: